kfrankot/react-hook-form-yup/README.md

 ## Description

-This library provides the current schema validation rules as properties on `Controller` and `useController`, so that they can easily be displayed in the UI.
+This library provides the current schema validation rules as properties on `Controller` and `useController`, making them easy to display in your UI.

-This is managed through the following process:
+How it works:

-1. Describe the schema based on the current form values on re-renders using the current form values
+1. Describes the schema based on current form values when components re-render
-2. Iterate through the schema description to evaluate references
+2. Evaluates references in the schema description
-3. Extract the validation rules as properties rather than a schema definition
+3. Extracts validation rules as simple properties and adds them to the `useController` hook
-4. Sychronize field validation state and rule properties with conditional schema rules based on the current form values
+4. Sychronize field validation state and schema props with conditional schema rules based on the current form values
-5. Map the schema rule properties back to the `useController` hook for use in the UI

 ## Installation

-To install the library:

 ```bash
 npm install react-hook-form-yup